 Marbling is a key determinant of a steak’s quality.
 Experts mainly evaluate the meat based on its marbling.
 You’ve probably heard often that the higher the marbling, the better the beef.
 Let’s explore what marbling really is and how it affects beef and cooking.

-Marbling refers to the fat, known as ‘intramuscular fat, found in muscles and between muscle fibers.
+Marbling in steak refers to the fat, known as intramuscular fat, found in muscle fibers.
 This fat creates white spots and fatty streaks on the meat, which resembles a marble pattern from which the name originated.
 Marbling plays a significant role in the steak world as it greatly impacts the flavor and tenderness of the meat.

 Although having a lot of fat on a cut of beef is generally considered desirable, it’s important to note that different types of fat can bring out a wide range of flavors – some good and some bad.
 It’s important to point out that marbling does not refer to the fat you typically remove from your piece of steak (the outer layer).
 It’s also crucial not to confuse marbling (intramuscular fat) with intermuscular fat, which lies between the muscles of a steak.